 University Band and Chorus are both offered one day a week as credit or non-credit courses.
 Students can take each course for one-credit-hour or they may choose to join the band or the choir for an ongoing period of time.
 Community members are also invited to join University Band and University Choir.
 Students can contact their academic advisor for registration details for these courses.
 To learn more, contact Courtney Nign, assistant director of admissions, at 330-339-3391 or by email at firstname.lastname@example.org.
 Band Director James Graves can be reached at email@example.com.
-Choir Director Eric Benjamin can be reached at firstname.lastname@example.org
+Choir Director Shawna Hinkle can be reached at firstname.lastname@example.org.

 The Kent State Tuscarawas University Band is a wind ensemble composed of Kent State Tuscarawas students, community musicians and talented high school students participating the College Credit Plus program.
-The band currently rehearses on Tuesday nights from 7 to 9 p.m. in the state-of-the-art Performing Arts Center.
+The band currently rehearses on Thursday nights from 6:30 to 8:30 p.m. in the state-of-the-art Performing Arts Center.
 The University Band offers students the opportunity to further their instrumental studies within a collegiate-level ensemble.

 To fulfill the objectives of this one credit hour course, each semester the band will present a culminating concert in the Performing Arts Center.
 The ensemble will perform concert band works of great variety including chorales, marches, holiday music, patriotic themes, cinematic works and orchestral transcriptions.

 “I believe the establishment of the university band at Kent State Tuscarawas creates significant opportunities for our students," said James Graves, band director.
 "Many individuals have enjoyed participating in music ensembles throughout their high school career and will benefit greatly from performing in the university band.”

 The Kent State Tuscarawas University Choir strives to foster musical growth through relevant experiences in music education and vocal performance.